-Basic Natural Resource Inventories - To make more adequate management decisions there is a need to know in more detail what the basic resources of the monument are.
-The tower's geology is the monument's main interpretive theme.
+Basic Natural Resource Inventories: To make better management decisions, there is a need to know more about the basic resources of the monument.
+Geology is the main interpretive theme of the monument.
 Geologic studies completed so far seem to be adequate for this purpose.
 Natural history checklists have been developed for birds and plants.
-A vegetative cover map for the monument was completed in the mid-1930s.
-As funding permits, there is a need for the following to manage the monument.
+A vegetative cover map for the monument was completed in the mid-1930's.
+As funding permits, there is a need to:

-- Acquire an updated vegetative and habitat type map.
+Develop an updated vegetative and habitat type map

-- Conduct detailed surveys on distribution, composition, and density by vegetation type for birds, mammals, amphibians and reptiles, and invertebrates.

-- Conduct detailed surveys on composition and densities of fish.
+Conduct detailed surveys on distribution, composition, and density by vegetation type for birds, mammals, amphibians and reptiles, and invertebrates Conduct detailed surveys on composition and densities of fish.

-Pine Beetle Management - Black Hill pine beetle infestations have occurred in the 750 acres of ponderosa pine since the monument was established.
-About 120 trees per year were being killed in the 1960s.
+Pine Beetle Management: Black Hill pine beetle infestations have occurred in the 750 acres of ponderosa pine since the monument was established.
+About 120 trees per year were being killed in the 1960's.
 Chemical spraying was initiated and loss was reduced to 12 trees per year.
-At the present time, it is estimated 5 to 10 trees per year are killed by bark beetle, the beetle infestation is not considered to be a threat to adjacent landowners.
+At the present time, it is estimated that 5 to 10 trees per year are killed by bark beetle.
+The beetle infestation is not considered to be a threat to adjacent landowners.

-Following are the proposed management actions.
+Following are the proposed management actions: